 WinDefender 2009 screen shot

 For more screen shots of this infection click on the image above.

-This guide will walk you through removing the WinDefender 2008 program and any
+The below guides will walk you through removing WinDefender 2009 and any associated

 Entries for this program found in the Uninstall Programs control panel:

 Tools Needed for this fix:

 Symptoms that may be in a HijackThis Log: